RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

     }
 ~~~

-After creating the fallback factory all we have todo is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation. and replace the existing `@FeignClient(name="inventory")` line with this line:
+After creating the fallback factory all we have to do is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation. and replace the existing `@FeignClient(name="inventory")` line with this line:

 ~~~java
 @FeignClient(name="inventory",fallbackFactory = InventoryClient.InventoryClientFallbackFactory.class)